UBCSailbot/raye-local-pathfinding/install/README.md

     --env="DISPLAY" \
     --env="QT_X11_NO_MITSHM=1" \
     --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" \
-    ompl_python_2
+    ros_ompl_python_2
 ```

 This will allow you to plot paths.

 __Setup Option 3: Pulling Docker Image From DockerHub__

-You can also pull a Docker image from DockerHub by running `docker pull tylerlum/ros_ompl_python_2:04.2020.V1`, which was updated as of April 2020.
+You can also pull a Docker image from DockerHub by running `docker pull tylerlum/ros_ompl_python_2:11.2020.V2`, which was updated as of November 2020.
 Then you can follow the instructions above, but change the image name.
-Eg, follow the xhost instructions above and then run:
+Eg, follow the xhost instructions above (`xhost +local:root`) and then run:

 ```
 docker run -it \
     --env="DISPLAY" \
     --env="QT_X11_NO_MITSHM=1" \
     --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" \
-    tylerlum/ros_ompl_python_2:04.2020.V1
+    tylerlum/ros_ompl_python_2:11.2020.V2
 ```